TheDrHax/Twitch-Utils/README.md

 1. Check if channel is live and VOD for current stream already exists;
 2. Get live VOD ID from Twitch API;
 3. Start downloading live stream into file `VOD.end.ts`;
-4. Wait 10 minutes and start downloading VOD into file `VOD.start.ts`;
+4. Wait 1 minute and start downloading VOD into file `VOD.start.ts`;
-5. Wait for both downloads to finish;
+5. Wait for VOD download to finish;
+6. Check the possibility of concatenation and redownload VOD if timeline is not complete;
+7. Wait for stream to finish;
-6. Concatenate two parts via `concat` script (see above).
+8. Concatenate two parts via `concat` script (see above).

 Note: Since Nov 2019 you have to provide your Twitch OAuth token in the command.
 Otherwise the script will not be able to detect the ID of the live VOD and